GDIMOKS/school/README.md

 # school
 another shop for university's projects

-this is a brother of a flowershop, but better a lot.
+this is a brother of a flowershop, but he is somewhere better, somewhere worse...